pedalv/JavaApp/MellomOppdrag/docker.md

 ## Create a project for build an image
 - Dockerfile is a simple text file with instructions that is used to create an image
 - Each Dockerfile starts with a FROM instruction
-- Custom images are built using: docker build -t <username>/imageName
+- Custom images are built using: docker build -t <username>/imageName .
+  * docker build -f .\v1\dockerfile -t node-app:1.0 .\v1\.
 - Images can be pushed to Docker Hub

 #### Project 1